-At 31 of December 2019 Viens Rekins SIA, CS Renovacija SIA, VBS Serviss SIA, Birznieka projekti SIA, UAB "Ozo miestas".
-UAB "Kretingos būstas", UAB "Senamiesčio ūkis" breach this requirement.
+At 31 of December 2020 CS Renovacija SIA, Birznieka projekti SIA, UAB "Ozo miestas", AB "Civinity", UAB "Pastatų ūkio priežiūra", CS Apkope SIA breach this requirement.
 AB "Civinity" as the controlling shareholder of these companies was aware that the Group companies were not meeting the requirement due to the Group strategy to separate facility management operations from the construction and maintenance activities.
 The management of the Group and the companies, which temporarily are not meeting the requirements, prepared and are implementing the plan for recovery of equity: